-^{}We thank Long Doan, Trent Mize, and Rich Williams for their comments.
+^{}We thank Long Doan, Trent Mize, Rich Williams, and an anonymous reviewer for their comments.

-[†]jslong@indiana.edu, Departments of Sociology & Statistics, Indiana University, Bloomington, IN 47401.
+[†]jslong@iu.edu, Departments of Sociology & Statistics, Indiana University, Bloomington, IN 47401.

 [‡]Sarah.A.Mustillo.5@nd.edu; Department of Sociology, University of Notre Dame, Notre Dame, IN 46556.